 Dorm students may not use cell phones on campus or take them to staff members' homes.
-Specific exceptions with conditions made by staff may be extended when baby-sitting, visiting at faculty homes and for certain trips.
-When on campus, dorm students must check phones in with deans.
-At home leave time, students are permitted to use personal cell phones to and from the academy while riding the home leave busses.
-Headphones and earbuds can be used when phones are permitted.
-Village students may have cell phones on campus provided they are stored and silenced and only used by permission of a staff member to arrange transportation with parents/guardians.
+Exceptions may be made by staff in conjunction with deans.
+When on campus, dorm students must immediately check phones in with deans.
+At home leave time or on an overnight trip, students are permitted to use personal cell phones, headphones, and earbuds, unless directed otherwise by the trip organizer.
+Village students may have cell phones on campus provided they are stored and silenced and only used by permission of a staff member.
+Per dorm handbook, village students must turn in their phones to the dean when visiting the dorms.
 When on school-sponsored trips, village students are subject to the same cell phone policy as dormitory students.